Chat with us, powered by LiveChat

 Internet Accessibility

 Internet is highly accessible to the average Chinese citizen.
 Not only is the Internet available even in remote areas of the country, but it is also incredibly affordable.
-The average Internet package in China costs approximately $7 per month, equating to just about 1% of the average Chinese monthly income.
+The average broadband package in China remains under USD 10 per month, among the lowest globally.

 In contrast, in the US, the average monthly Internet package costs $90 per month, or about 2% of the average American monthly income.
 This translates to Internet being twice as affordable in China when considering currency differences and the cost of living.